svolpe43/cfsh/README.md

 ### stats
 The stats command will use ssh to run the top command on the ec2 instance.
 This will output some basic statistics about the cpu and memory of the instance.

+### History <num>
+The history command will output your current session's command history.
+If the num option is specified, it will show the last num commands.

+ls
+cd volpe-5-2j1j4ow5
+params
+outputs
+ls
+cd A
+ls
+cd i
+info
+stats
+cat some/file
+ssh
+history 12

+mk solr_cloud MySolrCloud
+ls
+up other_solr_cloud
+ls
+rm some_other_solr_cloud